 Once we establish best practices in these areas and are consistently gaining new clients, there are opportunities to expand into temporary placements and business acquisition opportunities for candidates.

 The target is to place at least 12 people in positions throughout the Kootenays in this first year.
 The first two years will establish a wide network of potential candidates to draw from, adding at least 100 to the database annually.
-Another goal is to have at least 10 satisfied customers who recommend the agency to colleagues, and repeat clients in our first and second years of operation.
+Another goal is to have at least 10 satisfied customers who recommend the agency to colleagues and repeat clients in our first and second years of operation.

 How are you attracting talent to the Kootenays?

-We’re conducting a proactive outreach that focuses on marketing the Kootenay culture and lifestyle, the agency itself, and the diverse businesses in our region.
+We’re conducting a proactive outreach that focuses on marketing the Kootenay culture and lifestyle, the Agency itself, and the diverse businesses in our region.
 An intense period of marketing is underway that includes brand development, advertising, networking, and workshops on effective recruitment strategies, many in collaboration with Chambers of Commerce, tourism and economic development organizations.

 How does your own expertise fit with the goals for the project?

-Although my recruitment work has mostly been at the national and international level, I love the Kootenays and have lived here for 35 years.
+Although my recruitment work has mostly been at the national level, I love the Kootenays and have lived here for 35 years.
 I know the nuances around economic development in different communities and have both strategic and tactical experience in the human resources industry.
-The WKRA business plan calls for a Marketing and Candidate Relations Specialist, and a Recruitment Researcher to be added as the agency becomes established.
+The Agency business plan calls for a Marketing and Candidate Relations Specialist, and a Recruitment Researcher to be added as the agency becomes established.

 How is the success of the pilot being measured?